Superrehtard/old_diaspora_wiki/Installing-Diaspora-on-Ubuntu-on-VirtualBox.md

 Note: If any of the steps don't work, don't force it.
 You probably skipped a step or something.
 Do not use sudo unless mentioned.
 Note: If you have issue, try here: https://github.com/diaspora/diaspora/wiki/How-we-use-IRC

 # THIS IS ONLY FOR DEV SETUP OR FOR JUST TRYING IT OUT

+# THIS GUIDE HAS SOME FLAWS AND IS CONFUSING, IF SOMEBODY WANTS TO REWORK IT....
+IN THE MEAN TIME JUST GET A VM, INSTALL UBUNTU AND THROW THE QUICK START AGAINST IT: https://github.com/diaspora/diaspora#quick-start

+# WEIRD GUIDE STARTS HERE

 ## VirtualBox Setup: